Rank two weak Fano bundles on del Pezzo threefolds of degree five: Moduli spaces of rank weak Fano bundles on a del Pezzo -fold of degree

 \section{Moduli spaces of rank $2$ weak Fano bundles on a del Pezzo $3$-fold of degree $5$}

 Let $X$ be a del Pezzo $3$-fold of degree $5$.
-As an application of Theorem~\ref{mainthm-resol}, we study moduli spaces of rank $2$ weak Fano bundles on $X$.
-First of all, we define the moduli functors that we want to handle by following \cite{HL10}.
+As an application of Theorem~\ref{mainthm-resol}, this section studies moduli spaces of rank $2$ weak Fano bundles on $X$.
+First of all, we define the moduli functors that will be studied in this section, by following \cite{HL10}.

 \begin{defi} Let $(\Sch/\Bbbk)$ be the category of schemes of finite type over the base field $\Bbbk$.
 Let $(\Sets)$ be the category of sets.
 For a given $(c_{1},c_{2}) \in \{(0,-1)\} \times \Z$, we consider the following functor $\mcM^{\wF}_{c_{1},c_{2}} \colon (\Sch/\Bbbk)^{\op} \to (\Sets)$ defined by